 We went on a walking safari on our third and last full day in Hwange.
 Driving away from the camp, we heard loud trumpeting.
 Albert said it was elephants scarring the cheetahs away.
 Hopefully, they fled in the opposite direction of our walk!
 Albert gave us a safety briefing, and we left the jeep for a 2 hours hike, Albert in front with a rifle.

 We walked through high grass, trying to be silent, but our steps made more noice than the elephants.
 Albert showed us leopard footsteps and explained about termites (apparently a true delicacy) and anteaters.
 We missed the cheetahs, but met some elephants and backed off a little.
 Especially female elephants are not to be bothered.
 Albert put his finger in a fresh piece of dung and said it was still hot, but that the only way to figure out exactly how hot was like this – and then he put his finger in his mouth.
 We stared.
 Then Albert said: ”When you do it, remember to change finger.”
 Good humour. ‘

 When we returned to the jeep, our camp hostess had arrived with two helpers and set up a portable bar with all kinds of drinks, snacks and chairs so we could enjoy our last sunset on the savannah.
 I have run out of superlatives.

-Feeling a bit like Blixen
+Feeling almost like Blixen

 When standing by the bonfire with a coffee or a glass of wine after a long day of game driving, with a view to elephants drinking at the waterhole, and a billion stars above, I felt a tiny touch of fellowship with Danish author Karen Blixen (who ran a coffee plantation in Kenya).
 Without further comparison.
 It is very understandable that she loved Africa and the savannah, because it is indescribably beautiful, even if there are far fewer animals today.